 The Energy Regulation and Markets Review: Brazil

-The main power source used in Brazil is hydropower (63 per cent of the installed capacity, excluding small plants), while thermal power plants have an important role in complementing the mix and assuring security of supply (17 per cent of the installed capacity).2 In addition, alternative power sources, notably wind, biomass and solar, have gradually increased their share and gained additional importance in the electricity portfolio.
-Renewable energy has more recently been encouraged by net metering policies, and has become more competitive during the past few years, as evidenced by the latest power auctions.
+The main power source used in Brazil is hydropower (51.15 per cent of the installed capacity, excluding small plants), while thermal power plants have an important role in complementing the mix and assuring the security of supply (23.99 per cent of the installed capacity).2 In addition, alternative power sources, notably wind, biomass, and solar, have gradually increased their share and gained additional importance in the electricity portfolio.
+Renewable energy has been encouraged by special tariff discounts and has become more competitive during the past few years, as evidenced by the latest power auctions.

 i The regulators